This hotel comes with great pools and Puerto Calero Marina is just 2 minutes’ walk away.

 Local, national and selected international alcoholic drinks and unlimited soft drinks, tea, coffee and mineral water 10.00-01.00.

 All are included except where indicated.

 La Cascada infinity pool

 The infinity pool flows fresh water and is perfect for pool games or even relaxing whilst taking in the views.
 Pool towels and sunbeds are available around the poolside edge.

 Main buffet restaurant

-A great selection of foods from around the world, with a themed night on Thursday.
+With themed evenings three times a week, specialising in Mexican, Chinese, Canarian, Italian and Mediterranean dishes.
 The buffet times vary through winter.
 Gentlemen are required to wear long trousers for dinner.

 Rooms ► View all

 twin room with garden view and terrace

 These twin rooms come with a garden-view terrace for that added outdoor space.
 They have an extra bed.
 And you'll also find free Wi-Fi, air-con, and a TV included.